Gabriel Teodros: 2023–2024: From the Ashes of Our Homes and Embers

+Touring

 As a part of Abyssinian Creole, Teodros performed alongside Khingz at the Under the Volcano Festival in North Vancouver, BC in 2003, 2004 and 2009.

-Teodros performed at the Bumbershoot Festival in Seattle, WA in 2006 (with Abyssinian Creole), 2007 (as a solo artist, and with Good Medicine), and in 2010 (with Air 2 A Bird).
+Teodros performed at the Bumbershoot Festival in Seattle, Washington in 2006 (with Abyssinian Creole), 2007 (as a solo artist, and with Good Medicine), and in 2010 (with Air 2 A Bird).

 In 2007, Teodros toured the Western part of the United States with Blue Scholars and Common Market, for the first and only MassLine Tour.
 Also in 2007, Teodros performed at the Sasquatch!
 Music Festival, which was headlined by Björk, and also featured Manu Chao and Ozomatli.
-Teodros also performed at the Trinity International Hip Hop Festival in Hartford, CT in 2007 (as a solo artist), and in 2008 (as a part of Abyssinian Creole).
+Teodros also performed at the Trinity International Hip Hop Festival in Hartford, Connecticut in 2007 (as a solo artist), and in 2008 (as a part of Abyssinian Creole).